by Giovanni del Vecchio

 Una specie di guerra

 As the Pandemic struck at the start of 2020, we were sent reeling into a fog of denial, bewilderment and fear.
 In inner and outer worlds so disorienting, how were we to tolerate, accept and remain solid in the not knowing?
-How much more do we know now about the present or the future as we approach the end of 2021?
-The dystopia we failed to plan for has since taken root.
-It is become our way of life.
-After the daily numbers were given at the first peak, (960 dead on 10th April), politicians and the media rightly turned our focus to the heroes of this battle, the front-line soldiers of the NHS.
-An old wartime idiom was being revised; a dialectic to galvanise our common purpose and resolve; to bring a manageable structure and a story to the chaos; to stabilise the collective consciousness and reassure us that the way of deliverance was in our reach: “a call to arms …the front line …sacrifice …we must keep going and…stay the course …” (Dominic Raab, 9.4.20).
+How much more do we know now about our safety in the present or the future?
+The dystopia we failed to plan for in 2020 has since taken root.
+After the daily numbers were given at the first peak, (960 dead on 10th April 2020), politicians and the media rightly turned our focus to the heroes of this battle, the front-line soldiers of the NHS.
+An old wartime idiom was being revised; a dialectic to galvanise our common purpose and resolve; to bring a manageable structure and a story to the chaos; to stabilise the collective consciousness and reassure us that the way of deliverance was in our reach:

 Mantenete la calma ma non andate avanti